Deep Impact (horse): 2006: Four-year-old season

-He followed up with a victory in Takarazuka Kinen, the Grade 1 race, over 2200m.
+He followed up with a victory in the Takarazuka Kinen, the Grade 1 race, over 2200m.

 In October, he raced in France's most prestigious race, the Group 1 Prix de l'Arc de Triomphe over 2400m.
 He was the heavy favourite for the race, and 1,587,263 € (about $1,238,000) was bet on him in France (especially by many of the Japanese fans that traveled to the racecourse).
-However he only finished third.
+However he only finished third due to having breathing problems.

 Two weeks later, news from France Galop revealed Deep Impact was positive tested to Ipratropium, resulting in his disqualification.
 Connections announced the colt would retire to stud after that season in a syndication deal worth 5.1 billion yen.